jasonkresch/protect/README.md

 WARNING: Refresh and reconstruction are not active for RSA keys, do not use them for encrypting anything that must be recovered
 ```

-Note: the RSA private key is not persisted anywhere, it is turned into shares and distributed across the servers as shares.
+Note: the RSA private key is not persisted anywhere.
+Instead, it is turned into shares and distributed across the servers as shares.
 It exists on the machine that it was generated from in RAM only and only temporarily.
 Aftewards, it can be used to create RSA signatures ***without*** ever having to restore the private key at any location.

 ##### Issuing a Certificate with the RSA Private Key

-*Required Permissions:* `INFO`, `SIGN`
+*Required Permissions:* `INFO` and `SIGN`

-The following command uses the *signing_user* user to issue a new end-entity certificate signed by the RSA private key held by the secret *rsa-secret* using the issuer name from the CA certificate file *threshold-ca.pem*, and outputting the newly created certificate to the file *new-cert.pem* with the public key in file *pub-key.pem*.
-It then shows how to use openssl to verify and view the newly created CA certificate:
+The following command uses the *signing_user* user to issue a new end-entity certificate signed by the RSA private key held by the secret *rsa-secret* using the issuer name from the CA certificate file *threshold-ca.pem*, and outputting the newly created certificate to the file *new-cert.pem* taking the end-entity public key from the file *pub-key.pem*.
+It then shows how to use openssl to verify and view the newly created end-entity certificate using the previously created CA certificate:

 ```bash
 # Generate new EC key pair (the following command needs only the public key of the end-entity)